pocomane/brewed-in-the-apocalypse/bita.md

 - On Twist ask the controlling player 1 question from the list
 - On Failure ask the controlling player 1 question from the list

-Questions about the person (the player have to fill the _ before to ask):
+Questions about the person (the protagonist have to fill the _ before to ask):

 - Is your character telling the truth?
 - What’s your character really feeling?